 Getting an Interview

-I applied online and the process took 1 week - interviewed at Digital Media Management in January 2013.
+I applied online.
+The process took a week.
+I interviewed at Digital Media Management (Beverly Hills, CA) in January 2013.